-On Wednesday morning, Robert’s son Derek arrived with extra sprinklers and took watch.
+On Wednesday morning, Robert’s son Derek arrived with extra sprinkles and took watch.
 No one slept for over 48 hours – they stayed busy spraying down the house, putting out spot fires, and getting ready for nightfall.

 The Importance of Defensible Space

-When the firefighters arrived on scene, they described it as a very ‘defensible space.’
+When the firefighters arrived on the scene, they described it as a very ‘defensible space.’
 A defensible space improves your home’s chance of surviving a wildfire and protects the firefighters that are defending your home.
 The firefighters were thankful to see a nice, green lawn.
 There were 25 to 50 feet of grass between the house and anything that could ignite.
 Three sides of the house were defensible, but the garage side was not due to large, nearby trees.

 Water is an Issue

-“Another thing that went through my mind was, I have a neat looking house with reclaimed barn wood siding.
+“Another thing that went through my mind was, I have a neat-looking house with reclaimed barn wood siding.
 HardiePlank may have been a good idea right now –along with a metal roof,” Robert said.
 “The house had been in the hot sun for two months, so the siding was extra dry.
 We learned quickly that when sparks land in bark dust, after a few hours it turns into a smoldering thing.”

 The Fire’s Not Out

-A fireline was cut around the house and all throughout the canyon to create separation so the wildfire did not jump lines again.
+A fireline was cut around the house and throughout the canyon to create separation so the wildfire did not jump lines again.

 “Once our structure was safe, the firefighters went on to the next person’s house to fight the fire, and we were left alone,” Robert said.
 “They have come back and regularly checked on it.
 But a civilian thinks a fire is out, but it is not out.
-There are flare ups, and smoldering areas 10-feet around and flare up 8 feet tall that will burn for a bit.
+There are flare-ups, and smoldering areas 10-feet around and flare up 8 feet tall that will burn for a bit.
 We have stumps that will continue to burn for a long time.